-The Economic Development Project Fund is used to account for land and land improvement contributions received from the South Carolina Department of Commerce which purchased the land and funded the land improvements using proceeds from the State of South Carolina's General Obligation Bond Fund.
-There were no contributions received for the years ended December 31, 2020 and 2019, respectively.
+The Economic Development Project Fund is used to account for land and land improvement contributions received from the South Carolina Department of Commerce to purchase land and fund land improvements for economic development projects.
+The fund received a capital contribution of approximately \$40.1 million in the year ended December 31, 2022 to purchase land for an economic development project related to Camp Hall.
+There were no contributions received for the year ended December 31, 2023.